LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

-As with other SUNDIALS classes, the :c:type:`SUNStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers the derived class implementations of the virtual methods.
+As with other SUNDIALS classes, the :c:type:`SUNStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers to the derived class implementations of the virtual methods.

 .. c:type:: SUNStepper